 \section{Discussion}

-The emergence of multimodal large language models (LLMs) that can understand both text and images, such as GPT-4 with Vision (GPT-4V), shows potential for automated image-text pair generation.
+The emergence of multimodal large language models (LLMs) that can understand both text and images, such as OpenAI’s GPT-4V \cite{OpenAI2023GPT4V}, shows potential for automated image-text pair generation.
 However, applying these models to real-world data is yet to be thoroughly examined.
-This study assessed the feasibility of using GPT-4V to detect radiological findings from chest radiographs in both zero-shot and few-shot learning contexts.
-The results (average PPV of 5.53/45 (12.3\%) and average TPR of 2.60/45 (5.8\%)) demonstrated that radiological findings tables generated by the GPT-4V model still need to be prepared for use in clinical practice.
-We acknowledged a limitation in employing GPT-4 for converting radiological reports into a structured table, where inaccuracies in ICD-10 code assignments and distinguishing between radiological findings and conclusions may impact the data's reliability and interpretability.
-A notable limitation of the GPT-4V output was its failure to detect several radiological conditions based on corresponding codes in the International Classification of Diseases, Tenth Revision (ICD-10).
-Overall, the top three findings that GPT-4V could not detect were ``endotracheal tube'', ``central venous catheter'', and ``degenerative changes of osseous structures''.
-Conversely, GPT-4V most accurately detected findings such as ``chest drain'', ``air-space disease'', and ``lung opacity''.
+This study assessed the feasibility of using GPT-4V to detect radiologic findings from chest radiographs in both zero-shot and few-shot learning contexts.
+The results (average PPV, 5.53 of 45 [12.3\%]; average TPR, 2.60 of 45 [5.8\%]) demonstrated that radiologic findings tables generated by GPT-4V still need further preparation for use in clinical practice.
+We acknowledge a limitation in employing GPT-4 for converting radiologic reports into a structured table, where inaccuracies in the International Statistical Classification of Diseases, Tenth Revision (ICD-10) code assignments and distinguishing between radiologic findings and conclusions may impact the reliability and interpretability of the data.
+A notable limitation of the GPT-4V output was its failure to detect several clinical conditions based on corresponding ICD-10 codes.
+Overall, the top three findings that GPT-4V could not detect were “endotracheal tube,” “central venous catheter,” and “degenerative changes of osseous structures.”
+Conversely, GPT-4V most accurately detected findings such as “chest drain,” “air-space disease,” and “lung opacity.”

 Although GPT-4V showed promise in understanding real-world images\cite{Zhang2023-ax}, its effectiveness in interpreting real-world chest radiographs was limited.